 Iowa Personal Injury Law Firm

-At Keane Law firm, we work hard to help our clients obtain the best recovery possible in their cases.
+Finally, at Keane Law firm, we work hard to help our clients obtain the best recovery possible in their cases.
 Looking after your health is one of the best things you can do for yourself.
 It can also go a long way toward helping you get the compensation you deserve.
-Contact Attorney Ed Keane today at (712) 234-3088 to discuss your case.
+So, contact Attorney Ed Keane today at (712) 234-3088 to discuss your case.

 This website has been prepared by Keane Law Firm for informational purposes only and does not, and is not intended to, constitute legal advice.
 The information is not provided in the course of an attorney-client relationship and is not intended to substitute for legal advice from an attorney licensed in your jurisdiction.